Watch Road to the Olympic Games: International Swimming League | CBC Sports

 Watch Road to the Olympic Games: International Swimming League

-On this week's program, watch some of the best swimmers in the world compete at the International Swimming League stop in Dallas.
+On this week's program, watch some of the best swimmers in the world compete at the International Swimming League stop in Budapest.